deco-sites/andercamps/README.md

 - [x] #07 - Mastering Islands: (The least) Client-Side JavaScript is the Best.
 - [x] #08 - Mastering Loaders: Connecting your Site to the Web.
 - [x] #09 - Advanced Loaders and Submitting Data with Actions.
-- [ ] #10 - Mastering Routes, Matchers and Imports: This is the Way (of the Web)
+- [x] #10 - Mastering Routes, Matchers and Imports: This is the Way (of the Web)
-- [ ] #11 - Massive Gains: Performance Debugging and Optimizing.
+- [x] #11 - Massive Gains: Performance Debugging and Optimizing.
 - [ ] #12 - Lab Metrics vs User Metrics, How and When to Measure Performance.
-- [ ] #13 - Optimize all the things!
+- [x] #13 - Optimize all the things!
 Performance tips for Loaders, Islands, Fonts and Images.
-- [ ] #14 - Goodbye client-side templates - the Wonderful World of Server-Side Partial Rendering.
+- [x] #14 - Goodbye client-side templates - the Wonderful World of Server-Side Partial Rendering.
+(Parcial)
-- [ ] #15 - Mastering SEO: Tailoring Your Digital Footprint.
+- [x] #15 - Mastering SEO: Tailoring Your Digital Footprint.
 - [ ] #16 - Mastering Analytics and Tagging: Events Everywhere.

 ---